Viewing Myself through the Healing Voices Documentary

 So I now have someone to talk with as we exit the theater.
 The two of us catch up regarding our activities.
 She, who is studying for her psychology license, is close to making it through and appears to have scraped her way through without any fanfare, much as I did.
 I give her details about my memoir and she is excited to read it and insists on paying for it.
 She departs to get back to her dog who is in her apartment and I stand and face a crowd that I am admittedly intimidated by.

 Up in the theater, I had spoken a little while I was seeped in pain.
 I tried to be authentic and had spoken very poorly.
 I had referenced the people I work with and how I long to make them part of this experience.
 I had alluded to the power of the work they do sharing stories about their experiences and how intimidating it can be for them to cross that bridge and enter the movement.
-I had also noted my own struggles to do this.

-I think of Oryx’s courage as he publically made meaning of his crisis in a humble way as I unsuccessfully make efforts to mingle with members of the movement who appear to be in the place I was at the start of the show.
+I think of Oryx’s courage as he publicly made meaning of his crisis in a humble way as I unsuccessfully make efforts to mingle with members of the movement who appear to be in the place I was at the start of the show.

 Oryx, Jen and Dan’s tale has helped me see a largely neglected part of my own recovery.
 I still have not overcome that sense of otherness.
 I am divided from the people who I see as my brothers because of clinical boundaries and because of their poverty.
-I am divided by people in the movement because I have not been able to overcome my social awkwardness and have largely neglected the conference circuit due to financial limitations and family and work obligations.
+I am divided by people in the movement because I have not been able to overcome my social awkwardness and have largely neglected the conference circuit due to work obligations.
 At the same time as the movie emphasizes the importance of peer support, I am re-energized to try.